 Broadening the Indications for CS: Limiting VBD

 One indication that CS had become established as the treatment standard in breech deliveries was the expansion of indications for CS.
 While in the 1950s physicians tended to refer cases with “high priority baby,” “elderly primigravida,” or “poor obstetrics history” for ECSs (Wright 1959), by the 1970s, with research increasingly apprising physicians about the growing list of pathologies and risk factors associated with breech births, more indications were added for CS including primigravida (Hester, discussion in Brenner, Bruce, and Hendricks 1974), fetopelvic disproportion (Fianu 1976; Rovinsky, Miller, and Kaplan 1973), fetal distress, uterine dysfunction, previous myomectomy, placenta previa, floating station, involuntary infertility, pelvic contracture, abruptio placentae, tumor previa (Collea et al. 1978), prematurity (Goldenberg and Nelson 1977), diabetes mellitus (Collea et al. 1978; Rovinsky, Miller, and Kaplan 1973) and more.
 The expanding list of indications for CS in effect limited the conditions that permitted VBD, and surgeries soon superseded vaginal births.
-Concurrently, the prevalent assumption that "once cesarean, always cesarean"”, resulted in nearly a quarter of cases referred for CS in breech presentation in the 1970s were repeat surgeries (Rovinsky, Miller, and Kaplan 1973)
+At the same time, because of the prevalent assumption that "once cesarean, always cesarean"”, nearly a quarter of cases referred for CS in breech presentation in the 1970s were repeat surgeries (Rovinsky, Miller, and Kaplan 1973)

 In addition to expanding the list of indications for CS, the use of scoring systems developed in the 1960s and 1970s as tools for breech management decisions helped establish CS as the clinical standard.
 These indices aimed to reduce errors in obstetricians’ subjective judgment and provide a simple, immediate, and empirically-based numerical indicator for deciding whether to refer a breech presentation to CS or VBD (Bird and McElin 1975; Confino et al. 1985; Rovinsky, Miller, and Kaplan 1973), without needlessly wasting time on debating each case, which could ultimately cost lives (Zatuchni and Andros 1967).
 The Zatuchni and Andros Scoring System (Fig. 1), developed in 1965, weighed various risk factors in breech deliveries, such as parity, age of gestation, fetal weight and presentation on a numerical scale of 0–9 (Zatuchni and Andros 1965, 1967).
 According to this scale, pregnancies were categorized according to their risk level; low-score deliveries (0–3) were considered high risk and were automatically referred to ECS, and high-score deliveries (4–9) were considered low risk and could be performed as VBDs.
 Likewise, the Feto-Pelvic Breech Index presented by Swedish doctor Hans Ohlsén (1975) categorized cases as Normal (score 0–4) and Complicated (score 5–9) deliveries, which would then be referred to elective surgery, depending on fetal and pelvic measurements.